2024 Guide to Safe Online Shopping

 Use payment-masking services.
 While credit cards offer some benefits (such as rewards points or purchase protections), there astronomical rise in data breaches and e-commerce compromise makes using your credit card online a bit risky.
 Instead, I recommend utilizing pre-paid cards, gift cards, or alias payment services like Privacy.com in the US or Revolut in Europe to safeguard your real data from theft.
 The effects of a data breach could be as minimal as having to get a new card or as serious as draining your bank account, stealing your identity, or worse.
 Be aware that payment-masking services essentially function as banks in this scenario, so they will ask for some personal information that some people may not be comfortable with.
 If that's the case, call your bank and ask if they offer virtual card services.
 Some banks do – including large ones – and it's becoming more popular.
 You won't have the privacy benefit of having your transactions shielded from the bank, but you'll get the security of not having your card number stolen.

 Alternately: use cash.
 Sometimes shopping in-person can have its perks, too.
-You can save money on shipping, get it quicker, and you don’t have to wonder if your loved one will come him and find it on the porch before you get home and hide it.
-When shopping in persona, cash remains king.
+You can save money on shipping, get it quicker, and you don’t have to wonder if your loved one will come home and find it on the porch before you get home and hide it.
+When shopping in person, cash remains king.
 Your bank will absolutely sell data about your shopping habits based on when, where, and you much you spend on your card to advertisers.
 As a practical bonus, if you’re buying a gift for someone who has access to your bank statements (such as a significant other), cash can help shield your purchases and keep the gift a surprise.
 Additionally, holiday spending and gift giving is often a source of debt in the new year, so using cash will help you stick to your budget and start the new year off on a positive note.

 Use alias email addresses.
 These services forward emails to your inbox while hiding your real email address, providing both privacy and security with convenience.
 By using different email addresses for each site, you make it slightly harder to be tracked across sites, but all your emails arrive in one place.
 This also improves your security as it changes your login on each site and makes it harder for credential stuffing attacks if your email gets exposed in a data breach.
 As a bonus, sites often spam you with offers, newsletters, and other marketing crap.
 Usually you can simply click “unsubscribe” but some of the scummier sites – or scammers if your email address was exposed – don't respect that request.
 With an alias email address, you simply turn it off and stop getting the spam.
 I recommend Addy.io and SimpleLogin as alias email providers.